Atmospheric Observatory Opens for Operation in Bankhead National Forest

 Researchers are already lining up to use the observatory, and ASR has funded an initial set of research projects.
 Kuang will lead a team using BNF data, including measurements collected on ARM tethered balloon system flights, to understand how land-atmosphere interactions control particles in the air.
 Also, DOE’s Early Career Research Program will support a trio of university and national lab scientists planning to work on five-year projects using BNF data.

-ARM is a DOE Office of Science scientific user facility operated by nine DOE national laboratories, including Argonne.

-Argonne National Laboratory seeks solutions to pressing national problems in science and technology by conducting leading-edge basic and applied research in virtually every scientific discipline.
-Argonne is managed by UChicago Argonne, LLC for the U.S. Department of Energy’s Office of Science.

-The U.S. Department of Energy’s Office of Science is the single largest supporter of basic research in the physical sciences in the United States and is working to address some of the most pressing challenges of our time.
-For more information, visit https://energy.gov/science.
+Argonne National Laboratory and Brookhaven National Laboratory are supported by the Office of Science of the U.S. Department of Energy.
+The Office of Science is the single largest supporter of basic research in the physical sciences in the United States and is working to address some of the most pressing challenges of our time.
+For more information, visit science.energy.gov.

-Note: Editor’s note: The following news release is being issued jointly by the U.S. Department of Energy’s Argonne National Laboratory and Brookhaven National Laboratory.
+Follow @BrookhavenLab on social media.
+Find us on Instagram, LinkedIn, X, and Facebook.